Mango for Babies – Health Benefits and Recipes

 How: A small bowl of mango takes care of a fourth of the daily vitamin A requirement of your baby.

-Move over, apple!
+6. Move over, apple!
 A mango a day for kids goes a long way in boosting their immunity.
-All the more essential, as the immunity in children is inherently not as b as it is in adults.
+All the more essential, as the immunity in children is inherently not as bad as it is in adults.

 How: Mangoes are rich in vitamin C, besides being high in carotene and beta-carotene.

-One of the greatest health benefits of mango for kids, is that it can prevent unwanted anemia in children.
+8. One of the greatest mango health benefits for kids is that it can prevent unwanted anaemia in children.

 How: Mangoes are iron-dense.
-In fact, one mango contains 0.5mg of iron, which serves to boost the number of RBCs (red blood cells) in children.
+One mango contains 0.5mg of iron, which serves to boost the number of RBCs (red blood cells) in children.

-Certainly one of the more important health benefits of mango, is the fact that it ensures proper overall functioning of the brain, including better memory, too.
+10. Certainly one of the more important health benefits of mango is the fact that it ensures proper overall functioning of the brain, including better memory, too.

 Mango Recipes for Babies